Safe Drinking Water For Your Baby

 - Test your water.
 In most cases, letting the water run and using cold water for drinking and cooking should keep lead levels low in your drinking water.
 If you are still concerned about lead, arrange with a laboratory to test your tap water.
 Testing your water is important if young children or pregnant women drink your tap water.
 Contact a Minnesota Department of Health accredited laboratory to get a sample container and instructions on how to submit a sample.
 Minnesota Department of Health can help you understand your test results (Search for Accredited Laboratories).

-- Treat your water if a test shows your water has high levels of lead after you let the water run (see Point-of-Use Water Treatment Units for Lead Reduction).
+- Treat your water if a test shows your water has high levels of lead after you let the water run (see Home Water Treatment - Step 3: Select a water treatment option).

 Be alert for water quality notifications

 Your public water system is required to inform you if there are water quality problems.
 They may notify you by television, radio, newspaper, text message, or with a flyer in your water bill.
 Notices will describe the problem and give you instructions on how to get safe drinking water.

 Community public water systems must provide their customers with an annual report of water testing results called a Consumer Confidence Report.
 Learn more at Consumer Confidence Reports.

 Minnesota Department of Health